chokevin8/chokevin8.github.io/_projects/5_project.md

 still a list of things that I tried doing that worked and didn't work in increasing the performance of the model.

 - Things that worked:
+    - Dilating the dataset 2 annotations, since the annotations are inconsistent (some including the endothelial cells around blood vessels and some not) to make it consistent.
+    - Stratification of WSI tiles based on dataset number and making sure each CV fold has dataset 1 for training and validation since testing dataset is solely based on dataset 1.
+    - Using Albumentation's normalization and augmentation pipeline boosted performance compared to Torchvision or RandstainNA.
+    - YOLOv8 instance segmentation model worked pretty well, with some edits to the loss function weightings.
+    - Utilizing Test-time augmentation (TTA) on YOLOv8 and UNet boosted performance compared to not utilizing it.

 - Things that didn't seem to work:
+    - Stratification of WSI tiles based on its classes didn't work.
+Probably because the testing dataset was solely on dataset 1, so the validation needs to be against mostly dataset 1.
+    - Using RandStainNA as an augmentation + normalization tool together did not boost performance.
+    - Surprisingly, using pretrained model on histopathology dataset (Resnet50 backbone) didn't boost performance at all compared to random initialization.
+    - Using UNet as a sole semantic segmentation model, probably because the metric is an object-detection based metric, and UNet doesn't naturally create Bboxes and a confidence value.
+    - Using Mask2Former as a semantic segmentation model, but probably because I may have used the wrong pretrained model (imagenet pretrained).
+    - Self-supervised learning, this is something I couldn't do due to only having a single GPU.
 ---

 ### ***Personal Comments:***

 ### Q: Why did I choose this project? ###
+I decided to work on this project on the side whenever I had time to work on it, since I thought that I would need more experience in working on an entire project by myself.
+I thought that performing the entire DL research pipeline of
+EDA -> Data Preprocessing -> Training/Validating -> Testing/Tuning -> Post-processing by myself would be massively helpful to learn more about the technical skills (Python, PyTorch, etc) required for a DL researcher/scientist.

 ### Q: What did I do outside of this project? ###
+Background research (reading literature/online documentations) on:
+- Techniques for H&E image normalization and augmentation (ex.
+Reinhard, Vahadane, StainTools, RandStainNA, Albumentations, Torchvisions, etc.)
+- List of self-supervised learning techniques (ex.
+Barlow Twins, MoCoV2, etc.)
+- Different model architectures (ex.
+UNet, Mask R-CNN, DeepLabv3+, YOLO, etc.)
+- Different loss functions and their differences (ex.
+Dice, Jaccard (IOU), Focal, BCE, Tversky, Bbox, etc.)
+- Tuning techniques (learning how to use Ray Train and Tune)

 ### Q: What impact did this project have on me? ###

+In academic research as a Master's student, often times you work with a colleague together on a project or work independently but for a part of a full pipeline.
+Since this was really my first time performing a full DL research pipeline, I discovered that so much time and effort can be saved if you actually *think and plan out your experiments*.
+This may sound cliché, but I think new DL researchers like me suffer with this a lot.
+For example, for some of my training runs
+I had no idea why I was doing it, as I treated the DL model as a "black box" (while this is true, it's not 100% a black box) even when I already set the random seeds for all modules for full reproducibility.
+Some other mistakes I made was training a huge model with the entire dataset before performing a smaller-scale experiment as a proof of concept.
+This led me to waste unnecessary time and efforts.
+Starting from a smaller-scale model and data with small number of epochs as a proof-of-concept is crucial, as often times switching to a bigger model and more dataset is more about tuning the hyperparameters (which can be done after successful training) like batch size, learning rate, number of epochs, etc.

 ---